Deutsche Bank's U.S. operations fail second leg of Fed stress tests

-WASHINGTON (Reuters) - Deutsche Bank AG’s (DBKGn.DE) U.S. subsidiary failed on Thursday the second part of the U.S. Federal Reserve’s annual stress tests due to “material weaknesses” in its data capabilities and capital planning controls.
+WASHINGTON/NEW YORK (Reuters) - Deutsche Bank AG’s (DBKGn.DE) U.S. subsidiary failed on Thursday the second part of the U.S. Federal Reserve’s annual stress tests due to “widespread and critical deficiencies” in the bank’s capital planning controls.

 The Fed board’s unanimous objection to Deutsche Bank’s U.S. capital plan marks another blow for the German lender, whose financial health globally has been under intense scrutiny in recent months.

-Deutsche Bank last week cleared the Fed’s easier first hurdle that measures its capital levels against a severe recession scenario.
+Deutsche Bank last week easily cleared the Fed’s easier first hurdle that measures its capital levels against a severe recession scenario.

 The Fed’s second test focuses on the bank’s capital plan.